This review is synthesized. We’ve used the free tier and read extensively; we haven’t paid for the Pro tier yet.

 What makes it different

 Content policy.
 CrushOn allows explicit content across the board rather than filtering it out or forcing users into ambiguous territory.
-According to multiple reviews I’ve read, the platform enforces its permissive stance consistently — you won’t hit surprise filter walls mid-conversation.
+According to multiple reviews we’ve read, the platform enforces its permissive stance consistently — you won’t hit surprise filter walls mid-conversation.

 The character library is significant.
 There are thousands of user-created characters, and the quality variance is high — some are well-crafted, many are not.
 The ability to create your own characters with fine-grained customization helps compensate.